YaelKvint/Variant-Interpretation-Tool-/README.md

 # Variant-Interpretation-Tool-
 An html tool built by generative AI (ChatGPT) used to document evidence and calculate pathogenicity for germline variants.
-Criteria is based on ACMG/AMP guidelines.
+Criteria is based on ACMG/AMP guidelines (Richards 2015).